shreyasrk/git_training/chapters/chapter3.md

 5. Push this to `origin`: `git push origin new-branch`
 6. Initiate pull request to the `main` repo after you're convinced that

-	a.
-New branch exists in GitHub for forked repo.
+	* New branch exists in GitHub for forked repo.
-	b.
-Changes done in the new-branch are visible in GitHub.
+	* Changes done in the new-branch are visible in GitHub.

 7. That's it.
 Track Comments in submitted pull requests and then re-work if needed.